teuben/dc2019/scripts4paper/skymodel.md

 by itself, which also gives you the freedom to not mess with long names underneath and have shorter filenames to deal with.

+The description below is somewhat CASA centric, e.g. it excludes MIRIAD's mosmem approach, or wsclean.

 # Overview of Parameter Space

 For the skymodel we have skymodel-b.fits, in Jy/pixel.
 This image has